min2ha/ukwa-site/content/target/43666/index.en.md

   "subject": "EU Referendum"
 }

-# Leading Britain's Conversation (LBC): How Brexit May Affect The UK Education Sector

 Concerns about the funding of higher education in the event of Brexit have been raised by the head of the organisation that represents Britain's leading universities.